chef-boneyard/windows/README.md

 The `windows_task` LWRP requires Windows Server 2008 due to its API usage.

 ### Cookbooks
-The following cookbooks provided by Opscode are required as noted:
+The following cookbooks provided by Chef Software are required as noted:

 * chef_handler (`windows::reboot_handler` leverages the chef_handler LWRP)